potatoeggy/eifueo/docs/eng3uz.md

  - Allusion: A brief and indirect reference to a thing or idea of significance.
 	- e.g., *"Look at Einstein over there, thinking he's so smart."*
  - Anecdote: A short and interesting story or event used to support a point.
 	- e.g., *"You should all be grateful!
-When I was a young lad, we didn't have these fancy phones!
-We had to *talk* to people's *faces!"
+When I was a young lad, there was this girl that I liked, so what did I do about it?
+I went straight-up told to her face that I loved her!
+Of course, she smacked me away as if I were a stray dog, but if I was able to stand up to someone like her, you young'uns should be able to send a simple text message!"*
  - Hyperbole: An exaggeration for the purpose of emphasis.
 	- e.g., *"If you null pointer me one more time I am going to crush you into two billion pieces!"*
  - Imagery: The usage of figurative language to describe concepts in a way that invokes the **senses**.